vogt4nick/recipes.vogt4nick.com/src/en/book/handhelds/sloppy-joes.md

     3. **Simmer.** Mix in remaining water.
 Bring to boil and reduce to simmer.
 Simmer 45 minutes, uncovered, until the water has evaporated and mixture resembles a paste.
     4. **Serve** in buns

-    !!! info "Starting from a cold pan helps the ground beef to crumble into small pieces for the patty."
+    !!! info "Starting from a cold pan helps the ground beef to crumble into small pieces for the 'joe."

     !!! tip "The meat should be able to stand in a heap on a spatula without falling apart."